Updated November 18, 2020

 All staff onsite training suspended until further notice and will be reevaluated as the situation warrants.
 Staff may take online trainings at this time.

 Staff Hiring: Staff recruitment and hiring will continue.

 Staff Teleworking: Staff designated as non-essential may telework.
 Optimizing use of Telecourt, Telemedicine and Telepsychiatry.

 Phase Three - Implementation and Response:

 Actions for Inmate Population:

 Enhanced Facility Sanitation: Increased chemical orders statewide, availability of hand sanitizer and soap increased for staff at all GDC locations, increased sanitation rounds and required cleaning of high traffic areas and high touch areas, sanitation officer mandated not to be pulled for other assignments.
-Two sneeze/cough masks distributed to each offender.
+Sneeze/cough masks distributed to each offender.

 Modified Movement Plan